 Bramble is a term most often used in reference to blackberry, but can also encompass other creeping, prickly vines and shrubs as well.
+These types of plants grow with an abundance here in the Vancouver, Washougal, and Camas, Washington area.
 Removing bramble can be an arduous task, especially for the inexperienced or unprepared individual.
 If bramble is left to grow unfettered, it will consume most everything in its path, from trees and plants to entire structures.
 Therein lies the importance of treating and removing bramble as quickly as possible.
 Urban Eden Landscaping strives to avoid the use of harmful chemicals or herbicides and attempts to remove bramble by hand.
 This article will discuss the best way to remove this invasive species without the use of chemicals.

 Avoiding the Spread